tophefo/IpCamera/README.md

 ## Roadmap for further development

 Currently the focus is on stability, speed and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
-What this means is it should be less work to add functions to this binding instead of people creating scripts which are not easy for new Openhab users to find or use.
+What this means is hopefully the binding is less work to add a new API function to instead of people creating stand alone scripts which are not easy for new Openhab users to find or use.
 By consistent I mean if a camera breaks down and you wish to change brands, your rules with this binding should be easy to adapt to the new brand of camera with no/minimal changes.

 If you need a feature added that is in an API, please raise an issue ticket here at this github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.